A Review of Bulletproof Coffee

 Some ridicule the claims of more energy from drinking a cup of Bulletproof joe and others poo-poo the notion that the “Upgraded” coffee used to create the drink has fewer mycotoxins in than regular brand coffee.

 What does “Upgraded” black coffee mean?

 The jury is out on whether mycotoxin levels are *that* much different in Bulletproof Coffee and other coffee brands.
 Mycotoxins are otherwise known as mould.
-The EU have strict levels as to the levels of these mycotoxins that can be present in coffee, but apparently the US are much more lax over these levels.
+The EU has strict levels as to the levels of these mycotoxins that can be present in coffee, but apparently, the US is much laxer over these levels.

 Upgraded Bulletproof Coffee is sourced from a high-elevation coffee estate in Guatemala, and its also from one single origin.
 High-quality Arabica beans are used,

 which in themselves are less likely to grow mould, but it is also produced using a special method (unique to Bulletproof) that minimises mycotoxin contamination.

 Irrespective of the mycotoxins debate, the Upgraded Bulletproof Coffee does make a delicious brew, rich and full of aroma.
 You can taste and smell the quality!

 Bullletproof Coffee: Putting Grass-Fed Butter Instead of Cream or Milk in Your Coffee